ldongradi/JSON_Generator_for_Splunk/README.md

 # cuddly-parakeet
-Apps to be developped by my for a splunk environment
+Apps to be developped by me for a splunk environment